Steam Can’t go Online: Fix It Permanently with These 5 Tips

 3. Modify your shortcut

-- In the Target dialogue box, add -tcp in the end and click Apply.
+- Now, head over to the Shortcut tab, then in the Target dialogue box, add -tcp in the end.

 - Restart your PC and try starting Steam again.

-When all the other solutions fail, we can try reinstalling Steam.
-Firstly uninstall Steam and remove all residual files.
-Restart your PC and launch Steam with administrative privileges.
+Restart your PC and launch the app with administrative privileges.
 Steam will start updating itself and try to replace the missing files.
 Hopefully, it will work as expected.